symbiontik/k3s-gitops/README.md

 rm -rf ${PROJECT_DIR}/tmpl/
 ```

-1. Since `bootstrap.env` contains so many sensitive values, be sure it is included in your `.gitignore` or delete the file so you DO NOT commit it to your public GitHub repository.
+1. Since `bootstrap.env` contains so many sensitive values, be sure it is included in your `.gitignore` so you DO NOT commit it to your public GitHub repository.

 ```sh
 echo -e "\n#Sensitive Bootstrap Environment Variables\nbootstrap.env" >> .gitignore